Leave a Message

 The Move-In Ready Verification Checklist

-"Don't skip the inspection — even newly renovated properties can have hidden issues with electrical systems or plumbing.
+"Do not skip the inspection, even on newly renovated properties.
 A pre-purchase inspection is non-negotiable, even on a home marketed as move-in ready."

 Market Context: Hinsdale Move-In Ready Trends

-In Hinsdale, IL, truly move-in ready homes spend an average of 15–20% less time on the market compared to properties needing updates.
-They often command premium prices of 5–10% above comparable homes that require work.
-For buyers on a compressed timeline — relocation, school enrollment, lease expiry — that premium is frequently the right financial decision.
+In Hinsdale, IL, truly move-in ready homes spend an average of 15 to 20% less time on the market compared to properties needing updates.
+They often command premium prices of 5 to 10% above comparable homes that require work.
+For buyers on a compressed timeline, relocation, school enrollment, lease expiry, that premium is frequently the right financial decision.
 For those with flexibility, the Burr Ridge and Clarendon Hills markets offer more gut-rehab and cosmetic-update opportunities at lower entry prices.

 Casselyn has guided buyers through move-in ready vs. renovation decisions in the Hinsdale, Clarendon Hills, and Burr Ridge markets for over a decade.
 Her team's listings consistently close at or above asking price through Compass's 3-Phase Marketing strategy and deep local buyer network.